 Florida Tech’s culture promotes innovative, independent thinking to develop graduates who are subject matter experts positioned for leadership.
 Faculty and advisors in the civil engineering master’s program expect students to be dedicated researchers on topics that make an impact on the industry and for their future success.
 Because of the multi-disciplinary nature of the research projects conducted at Florida Tech, students become well-rounded knowledgeable professionals ready to contribute in the workplace.

-Most faculty members are professional engineers who have experience in real-world design and research.
-Their collective research experience covers a variety of pertinent engineering topics including (but not limited to) construction management, geotechnical engineering, structural engineering, transportation engineering and water resources/environmental engineering.
-Through their strong personal and professional international experience in many different parts of the world including Asia, Latin America, Europe and the Middle East, Florida Tech's professors are able to share the values of cultural diversity within the workplace.
+Our faculty offer a rich and varied background, including professional consulting and military experience.
+Through their strong personal and professional international experience in many different parts of the world including Asia, Latin America, Europe, and the Middle East, Florida Tech’s professors are able to share the values of cultural diversity within the workplace.

 A big reason why Florida Tech is considered one of the best civil engineering schools in the country is the availability of high-tech laboratories that support research in many disciplines.
-Students have access to Wind and Hurricane Impacts Research Laboratory (WHIRL), Computer Aided Design (CAD) Laboratory, Surveying Materials, Soils and Hydraulics Laboratory, GeoMaterials Lab and more.
-As a national leader in engineering research, Florida Tech's civil engineering master's program affords students every benefit to master cutting-edge civil engineering knowledge and research methodology.
+Students have access to Wind and Hurricane Impacts Research Laboratory (WHIRL), a computer-aided design (CAD) laboratory, surveying materials, a soils and hydraulics laboratory, a geomaterials lab, and more.
+As a national leader in engineering research, Florida Tech’s civil engineering master’s program affords students every benefit to master cutting-edge civil engineering knowledge and research methodology.
 Students can take advantage of both teaching and research assistantships.

 Hands-on experience is a valuable part of the experience at Florida Tech.
-Civil engineering internships, assistantships and participation in research projects provides students with real-world experience outside the classroom.
-These opportunities give students new insight of the field and create faculty mentorships that encourage success.
+Civil engineering internships, assistantships, and participation in research projects gives students real-world experience outside the classroom.
+These opportunities offer students new insights into the field, and create faculty mentorships that encourage success.

-Florida Tech students have completed civil engineering internships with scores of consulting companies and government agencies, including:
+Florida Tech students have completed civil engineering internships and research projects with scores of consulting companies and government agencies, including:

-In addition to potential civil engineering internships, as well as teaching or research assistantships, a significant number of Florida Tech graduate students complete a master's thesis and undertake their own research project.
+A significant number of Florida Tech civil engineering graduate students complete a master’s thesis and undertake their own research project.
 Past students have conducted projects such as:

 Materials and Highway Design